When hitting the trails, you want lower tire pressure in order to maximize traction and help smooth out some of the rougher patches.

 Quick connect coupler

-With the shut-off valve in the closed positing, the kit is air-tight.
-I can attach and detach one tire at a time and not affect the remaining connected tires.
-Deflating all 4 tires at the same time is very fast.
+With the shut-off valve in the closed position, the kit is airtight.
+I can attach and detach one tire at a time without affecting the remaining connected tires.
+Deflating all four tires at the same time is very fast.

-Tire inflation will also take less time since you don’t have to connect and disconnect the air chuck to move it from one tire to the other, however, the CFM capacity of the compressor will ultimately determine how long it will take to inflate all 4 tires.
+Tire inflation will also take less time since you don’t have to connect and disconnect the air chuck to move it from one tire to the other.
+However, the compressor’s CFM capacity will ultimately determine how long it will take to inflate all four tires.

 I find the 4-way tire inflator/deflator kit very easy to use and set up.
 Putting it away requires a little effort but all worth it to save some time.
 The kit requires very little maintenance – just keep the chucks clean and free of any obstructions.
 Try not to kink those and keep it away from a heat source like an exhaust pipe.